sebastian-ml/crypto-analysis/README.md

 <p>
 There are many altcoins which will lead to loss so it's very risky to invest in them.
 On the other hand it's likely to generate higher profit from altcoins than from Bitcoin.
-However, these days Bitcoin has a very strong position on the cryptocurrency market, it's the most popular cryptocurrency, it's less volatile and probably more safe (in terms of investment) than other cryptocurrencies.
+However, these days Bitcoin has a very strong position on the cryptocurrency market - it's the most popular cryptocurrency, it's less volatile and probably more safe (in terms of investment) than other cryptocurrencies.
 </p>